esciencecenter-digital-skills/SICSS-odissei-machine-learning/docs/3-Regression-theory.md

 <!-- Text and fig from https://github.com/carpentries-incubator/deep-learning-intro/blob/gh-pages/_episodes/01-introduction.md -->

 Each neuron

 - has one or more inputs, e.g. input data expressed as floating point numbers
 - most of the time, each neuron conducts 3 main operations:
   + take the weighted sum of the inputs
   + add an extra constant weight (i.e. a bias term) to this weighted sum
   + apply a non-linear function to the output so far (using a predefined activation function, e.g. the [logistic or sigmoid function](https://en.wikipedia.org/wiki/Sigmoid_function))
 - return one output value, again a floating point number

+Question: what is the difference with linear model?
 :::

 ---